In this guide, you will learn

 Think about your niche and then decide the search volume you want to target.

-For e.g., if your e-commerce store sells custom made premium shirts, maybe a keyword with a search volume of 100 per month is good for you to start with.
+For e.g., if your ecommerce store sells custom made premium shirts, maybe a keyword with a search volume of 100 per month is good for you to start with.
+That’s because that’s not a service that many people may search for (and the competition is also lower).

 It’s not enough to find high volume keywords.